-Net cash provided by/used in financing activities
+Net cash used in financing activities

-During the first three months of 2013, we used \$88 million of net cash in financing activities as follows:
+During the first three months of 2014, we used \$105 million of net cash in financing activities as follows:

-- spent \$70 million on net repayments of debt due primarily to repayments pursuant to our: (i) Term Loan A and A2 facilities (\$18 million), revolving credit facility (\$46 million) and various other debt facilities (\$6 million); - generated \$10 million of proceeds from new borrowings pursuant to our accounts receivable securitization program (\$8 million) and short-term, ondemand facility (\$2 million); - spent \$10 million to pay profit distributions related to noncontrolling interests in majority owned businesses; - spent \$14 million to repurchase shares of our Class B Common Stock in connection with income tax withholding obligations related to stock-based compensation programs; - spent \$5 million to pay quarterly cash dividends of \$.05 per share, and; - generated \$1 million from the issuance of shares of our Class B Common Stock pursuant to the terms of employee stock purchase plans.
+- spent \$109 million on net repayments of debt due primarily to repayments pursuant to our: (i) Term Loan A and A2 facilities (\$18 million), accounts receivable securitization program (\$80 million) and various other debt facilities (\$11 million); - generated \$12 million of proceeds from new borrowings pursuant to our revolving credit facility (\$7 million) and short-term, on-demand facility (\$5 million); - generated \$12 million of excess income tax benefits related to stock-based compensation; - spent \$14 million to repurchase shares of our Class B Common Stock in connection with income tax withholding obligations related to stock-based compensation programs; - spent \$5 million to pay quarterly cash dividends of \$.05 per share; - spent \$2 million to pay profit distributions related to noncontrolling interests in majority owned businesses, and; - generated \$1 million from the issuance of shares of our Class B Common Stock pursuant to the terms of employee stock purchase plans.

-During the first three months of 2012, we used \$79 million of net cash in financing activities as follows:
+During the first three months of 2013, we used \$79 million of net cash in financing activities as follows:

-- spent \$71 million on net repayments of debt due primarily to repayments pursuant to our Term Loan A (\$35 million), Term Loan B (\$13 million) and revolving credit (\$22 million) facilities; - spent \$3 million to pay profit distributions related to noncontrolling interests in majority owned businesses; - spent \$2 million to repurchase shares of our Class B Common Stock in connection with income tax withholding obligations related to stock-based compensation programs; - spent \$5 million to pay quarterly cash dividends of \$.05 per share, and; - generated \$1 million from the issuance of shares of our Class B Common Stock pursuant to the terms of employee stock purchase plans.
+- spent \$70 million on net repayments of debt due primarily to repayments pursuant to our: (i) Term Loan A and A2 facilities (\$18 million), revolving credit facility (\$46 million) and various other debt facilities (\$6 million); - generated \$10 million of proceeds from new borrowings pursuant to our accounts receivable securitization program (\$8 million) and short-term, on-demand facility (\$2 million); - spent \$10 million to pay profit distributions related to noncontrolling interests in majority owned businesses; - spent \$14 million to repurchase shares of our Class B Common Stock in connection with income tax withholding obligations related to stock-based compensation programs; - generated \$9 million of excess income tax benefits related to stock-based compensation;

+- spent \$5 million to pay quarterly cash dividends of \$.05 per share, and; - generated \$1 million from the issuance of shares of our Class B Common Stock pursuant to the terms of employee stock purchase plans.

-Expected Capital Expenditures During the Remainder of 2013:
+Expected Capital Expenditures During the Remainder of 2014:

-During the remaining nine months of 2013, we expect to spend approximately \$265 million to \$290 million on capital expenditures.
+During the remaining nine months of 2014, we expect to spend approximately \$270 million to \$290 million on capital expenditures.
 We believe that our capital expenditure program is adequate to expand, improve and equip our existing hospitals.
 We expect to finance all capital expenditures and acquisitions with internally generated funds and/or additional funds, as discussed below.